FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 Also note that the state of a control's enabled property or visible property does not influence whether the control's associated parameter is sent on the wire or not.
 This behavior is governed entirely by the control's value.
-To clarify this, we must adhere to another convention:
+To clarify this, one must adhere to another convention:

 5. To the extent that a control's value determines the "wire-value" of a particular parameter, if the control is un-initialized or has